 - 1. Members and employees shall be clean-shaven when reporting for duty. - 2.
 Beards will not be worn, except with specific approval from the employee's Division Commander. - 3.
 Mustaches may be worn; however, they shall be neatly trimmed.
-They will not extend below the corner of the mouth, nor three-fourths of an inch horizontally beyond the corner of the mouth. - 4.
-Sideburns shall be neatly trimmed.
+They will not extend below the corner of the mouth, nor three-fourths of an inch horizontally beyond the corner of the mouth. - Sideburns shall be neatly trimmed.
 They will not extend below the bottom of the earlobe and will end with a clean-shaven horizontal line.
-Exaggerated flares will not be worn.
+Exaggerated f ares will not be worn. - 5.
+Soul Patch/Mouche may be worn directly beneath the lower lip; h owever they shall be neatly trimmed.
+They will not extend beyond one inch in width, one half inch in height and one quarter in depth.